Lynsey enjoys travelling, and is sure to have a camera and a notebook with her wherever she goes, even in her home country, Scotland.

 The gardens also lead onto the River Kelvin, and you can walk along the banks of the river into the next attraction...

-Kelvingrove Park is definitely worth a walk through.
+Kelvingrove Park is definitely worth a walk-through.
 It is very popular, particularly in the summer months, as a place to socialise and relax.
 There are a lot of hills, too, so good for a workout!

 Various events are arranged in the park throughout the year, and it has been host to Bollywood dancers, Snowboarding jumpers, and various musicians throughout the years.

 There is a play-park, a skatepark, and usually an ice cream van throughout the summer.
-If that doesn't strike your fancy, there are many paths to explore throughout the park which lead to plenty of beauty spots and areas that the kids can exhaust themselves.
+If that doesn't strike your fancy, there are many paths to explore throughout the park which lead to plenty of beauty spots and areas where the kids can exhaust themselves.

 Pollok Country Park and The Burrell Collection

-In amongst this lies The Burrell Collection, which was, until 1944 the private collection of Sir William Burrell, which was then gifted to the council.
+In amongst this lies The Burrell Collection, which was until 1944 the private collection of Sir William Burrell, which was then gifted to the council.
 There are many original pieces of historical art, as well as more modern pieces.
-Statues and busts, as well as antique furniture make for spectacular exhibits.
-There are various events held throughout the year, as well as semi permanent exhibitions, so that the museum stays fresh.
+Statues and busts, as well as antique furniture, make for spectacular exhibits.
+There are various events held throughout the year, as well as semi-permanent exhibitions so that the museum stays fresh.

 Victoria Park & Fossil Grove

 The facilities in Victoria Park outshine those in the others, I must say.
 There are tennis courts, basketball courts, bowling greens, a putting course and a boating pond.
 Many of which, are free of charge to use, unless you need to hire equipment.
 There is also plenty of open space, where you can have a game of football or rounders, and the pathways are smooth, so ideal for roller skating.